 Office: ACW 206

 D.V.M.
-1996, Tufts University School of Veterinary Medicine
+(Veterinary Medicine), Tufts University School of Veterinary Medicine

-Dr. Sara Levine is a veterinarian, educator, and writer.
-Courses she teaches include Introduction to Plants and Animals, Animal Behavior, Human Biology, Natural History of New England, Human Disease, Science Writing, and Biology of Reproduction.
+Sara Levine is a veterinarian, educator, and writer.
+Courses she teaches at Wheelock College include Introduction to Plants and Animals, Human Biology, New England Ecology, Human Disease, and Biology of Reproduction.
 She favors a hands-on and practical approach to learning.
 Her ongoing research with students at Wheelock is focused on the flora and fauna of the Muddy River.

 She practiced clinical medicine and performed surgery in small animal practice for five years.
 She has been teaching environmental education to children through the Massachusetts Audubon Society and other nature centers for over 15 years.

 Dr. Levine is the author of Bone by Bone: Comparing Animal Skeletons and Tooth by Tooth: Comparing Fangs, Tusks, and Chompers.
 Her third book, Fossil by Fossil: Comparing Dinosaur Bones, will be published in 2017.
 Bone by Bone: Comparing Animal Skeletons received recognitions including selection as Bank Street College Best Children's Book of the Year, a finalist for the Cook Prize for best STEM picture book, and nomination for the Utah Beehive Prize.

 She also writes science-related essays for adults, one of which was nominated for a Pushcart Prize in 2007.
 Her writing has appeared in the Boston Globe, the Massachusetts Review, Bayou, and in the anthology And Baby Makes More.

 Levine, Sara, and T. S. Spookytooth (Illustrator).
 Tooth by Tooth: Comparing Fangs, Tusks, and Chompers.
 Minneapolis: Millbrook Press, 2016.
 Print.